Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 In this case, our 3 explanatory variables explain roughly 53% of the house price

 **Residuals**
-Is the difference between the actual y-value of a specific point measured, compared to the regression line's estimated line.
-Residual values should be as close to 0 as possible (low difference between the actual points and the points estimated by the algorithm).
+Describes how large the difference between actual y-levels of data points are, compared to the calculated regression line.
+Residual values should be as close to 0 as possible - low difference between the actual points and the points estimated by the algorithm.
 In below image you can see the calculation from *[khanacademy](https://www.khanacademy.org/math/ap-statistics/bivariate-data-ap/xfb5d8e68:residuals/v/regression-residual-intro)*  for a residual in one specific point.

 <img src="assets/residuals_calculation.png"  width="50%" height="20%" />